intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Logger.md

 ## class hierarchy
-`Logger` class associates with a `Statement`, which provides a supertype for each statement type.
+`Logger` class associates with a `Statement`, which provides a supertype for each statement.

----
+The `Logger` class provides helper methods for clients to invoke each statement type.

 - Messaging
 - Data
 - Exception
 - Error
-- TraceS
+- Trace
----

-The `Logger` class provides helper methods for clients to invoke each statement type.

 ![Logger class hierarchy](/images/logger.png)